elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-the-difference-between-place-grid-and-pack-in-tkinter.md

     subject: Computer Science
     url: /learn/computer-science/questions/what-are-the-key-parameters-of-the-grid-layout-manager-in-tkinter
 related_article4:
-    id: 119659
+    id: 119665
     title: >-
-        What is the process for creating a button widget in Tkinter?
+        What is the function of the .geometry method in Tkinter?
     subject: Computer Science
+    url: /learn/computer-science/questions/what-is-the-function-of-the-geometry-method-in-tkinter
+related_article5:
+    id: 119670
+    title: >-
+        How can you customize the Pack layout manager in Tkinter?
+    subject: Digital Media
-    url: /learn/computer-science/questions/what-is-the-process-for-creating-a-button-widget-in-tkinter
+    url: /learn/digital-media/questions/how-can-you-customize-the-pack-layout-manager-in-tkinter
 ---

 &nbsp;